LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 The ``-database`` parameter can be any database within the data source in which the SQL statement should be executed.
-The ``-database`` parameter will be used to determine the data source, table references within the statement can include both a database name and a table name, e.g. "contacts.people" in order to fetch results from multiple tables.
+The ``-database`` parameter will be used to determine the data source, table references within the statement can include both a database name and a table name (e.g. "contacts.people") in order to fetch results from multiple tables.
 For example, to create a new database in MySQL, a "CREATE DATABASE" statement can be executed with "-Database" set to "Site".

 When referencing the name of a database and table in a SQL statement (e.g.
 "contacts.people"), only the true names of a database can be used as MySQL does not recognize Lasso aliases in a SQL command.

-.. member:: string->encodesql()
+.. member:: string->encodeSql()
    :noindex:

    Encodes illegal characters in MySQL string literals by escaping them with a